UnforeseenOcean/Delerwatch/README.md

 # Delerwatch
 Annoying test program which plays audio and moves windows around if a file named Overwatch is found.
+Shortcuts are no exception; they also count as files (since they're actually "stuff.lnk" files) Anything with the word "Overwatch" will trigger the thing.
 You're supposed to run delerw.bat.

 ## WTF?